 The model originally estimated the transition outside of the model.
 In 2014 the model was configured to estimate the transition matrix inside of the assessment model (NPFMC 2014).
 The transition matrix estimated inside of the model was similar to that estimated outside of the model.
 When length-specific molting probability was estimated individually, the shape of the probability curve was also similar to the default inverse logistic molting function (NPFMC 2016).
-A time varying molting function (random walk) process did not improve model fit.
-Laboratory studies showed that observed growth after molting was comparable to those from tag-recovery data, though sample size was limited and comparable tank-natural condition factors such as water temperature and food availability, were questionable (Leah Zacher of NOAA AFSC Kodiak personal comm), c.
-Higher natural mortality (M) than assumed M = 0.18 d.
-Higher natural mortality (M > 0.18) for small crab and large crab having higher mortality than small crab.
+A time-varying molting function (random walk) process did not improve model fit.
+Laboratory studies showed that observed growth after molting was comparable to those from tag-recovery data, though sample size was limited and comparable tank-natural condition factors such as water temperature and food availability, were questionable (Leah Zacher of NOAA AFSC personal comm).

+c.
+Higher natural mortality (M) than assumed M = 0.18

-Profile analyses and estimating M across all length classes resulted in higher M (0.3-0.45) than default M=0.18 (NPFMC 2013, 2017).
-However, the model fit is slightly worse than the default model.
+Profile analyses and estimating M across all length classes resulted in higher M (0.3-0.45) than default M=0.18 (NPFMC 2013, 2016, 2017).
+However, the model fit is worse than the default model.